 - Also add the roasted chana dal

-- add green chillies, cumin seeds, cashew nuts, ginger, salt, and grind it into a fine paste.
+- green chilies, cumin seeds, cashew nuts, ginger, and salt, and grind it into a fine paste.

 - Grind to a smooth consistency.

-- If required, add more water to get desired consistency of chutney and grind again.
+- If required, add more water to get the desired consistency of chutney and grind again.